kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/public/images/README.txt

-This folder contains lightweight placeholder images used by the app during development.
+Public images used by the MyTV demo rails and banner.
-Files are static and should not be modified at runtime to avoid watch loops.

-You can replace these with optimized assets as needed.
-Keep sizes small to maintain fast HMR.
+Structure:
+- /images/banners/banner1.jpg
+- /images/thumbs/{action*.jpg, drama*.jpg, horror*.jpg, comedy*.jpg, other*.jpg}

+These are simple placeholder images intended for local preview.
+Replace with real artwork when integrating the API.